Sbef98/crappyscrappy/README.md

 # How to solve the problem of actively retrieving the updates about the path quality
 Whenever an agent starts tracing a path, the overall path quality can be easily updated b the environment who should track what are the "sites" visited by the current agent (therefore each agent should have an id, or a single path should have an id).
 The overall quality of the agent's path can be updated to the agent itself (e.g. to understand if the quantity/quality of the informations retrieved till that moment is good enough), and the agent can be easily updated in real time via livequery reading the elements/events regarding is own path!

+# Computing weights for list of links

+## Informations from within one node to other nodes
+To each link in the currently evaluated page should be related to a weight, which is the probability to pick it.
+What we must consider, to explore the most, is:

+[] Am i on the same (sub)domain?
+If so, i should give a boost to such website only if i am currently having a very high quality perspective about it.
+Anyway, for now, the chances order should be something like that:
+    - 3 times higher probability to pick a different domain: it means new fresh info
+    - 2 times to pick a different subdomain: it means same domain but maybe differnt informarions
+    - 1 time to pick sam subdomain.
+Maybe a new page could give as more sauce.

+So, i assign 1,2,3 as starting weights for each one of the links.

+[] How well is my current website all these new explorable nodes?
+Let's have a sentiment analysis of the words before such link.
+The sentiment analysis should return a value between -1 and 1, which gives us a "very bad" to "very positive" ratio.
+At this point, we get these evaluations multiplied by the externality weighs.
+An external domain should get then the following impact:
+    - Very positive external url => sentiment returns 1 => 1*3 = 3
+    - Neutral external site: 0*3 = 0
+    - Very negative external site: -1 * 3 = -3, should not be picked at all!

+[] Turn the -3 to 3 score into 0 to 6.
+So we stay positive ;)

+[] We should also check how old is the website.
+We should then get when this page was updated the last time.
+If it was a long time ago, the website should get a lower score.
+It really depends on what we consider "old".
+For example, if we want very fresh news, we need to penaliza a lot websites older than one week, by something like 50%  of tis total score if it hits the limit, on the other hand leaving 100% if it is from now.

+[] Let's normalize the current weights!
+So we have a value between 0 and 1, which is our probability weights.

+## Informations that can be computed accessing the environment
+But we can get more info if some nodes where already discovered.
+For example, if a node was already explored, we can get to know some info:
+- How many "in" edges it has (len(traversals))
+- The value of each edge, which can tell us a lot of stuff, for example:
+    - parentQualityStatement -> how much confidence the agent who traced such edge had at the moment of getting to this node
+    - parent_node -> It could be interesting knowing how much authority it had the site pointing to this one.
+It's a complicated metric!
+Further we go more complex it could get such computation. **Maybe we should compute the "in" authority every time we go down!** For examnple,  adding to parentQualityStatement the parentAuthorityValue which should be the final overall probability that that node had to be picked by the agent who picked it.
+    - agent -> the agent who traced such edge.
+An agent should be coming with a "overall evaluation" of what it was able to mine.
+Also the overall trip value should be considered respectively to how much deep the agent had to go.
+It may have gathered a lot of informations, but if it had to go through 150 nodes is less valuable than one who went through just 10.
+    - traversal_depth -> how deep was this node on the overall trip?
+Idk if this is of any usefulness
+    - createdAt -> The time of the edge creation.
+How much time ago was this visit?
+If it is a lot, it's not so good anymore